Frequently Asked Questions

 The 1098-T form is only informational; none of the amounts reported are expected to be used as part of a ‘plug and play’ entry.
 The amounts on Form 1098-T might be different than what you paid.
 When figuring the credit/deduction, use only the amounts you paid or are deemed to have paid during the tax year for qualified education expenses.

 This form is intended to assist you, or your parents, in the preparation of your federal income tax return to see if you are eligible for two tax credits: the American Opportunity Credit and the Lifetime Learning Credit.
 Your accountant, tax preparer, or the Internal Revenue Service (www.irs.gov) can best advise you in the utilization of this form when preparing your taxes.

 You will receive an email when your 1098-T is available.
 You can then log in to ONE and access your form.
 You will also receive a paper copy in the mail unless you have opted to only receive electronic forms.

-Go to ONE.ou.edu, login, and click the Finanical tab.
+Go to ONE.ou.edu, login, and click the Financial tab.
 From here, you may see a breakdown of the amounts that are on your tax form by clicking on the "1098-T Amounts" link in the "Transactions by Term" box and selecting the appropriate year.
 To get a copy of your 1098-T, please visit our billing and payment site by clicking the link in the "Available 1098-T Tax Forms" section.
-If you no longer have access to One, please contact the Student Financial Center at (405) 325-9000 or by e-mailing email@example.com for assistance.
+If you no longer have access to ONE, please use the form linked below to request a copy of your 1098T.

 You can check your settings by clicking on the Billing and Payment Site link in One.
 Then click on the My Account menu and select Consents and Agreements.